All successful HIT applications must include all of the following:

 - One or more letters of support from the faculty advisor(s) who will be supervising the project.

-The University Honors Program will notify students of the outcome of their HIT application with three kinds of response:
+The University Honors Program will notify students of the outcome of their HIT application with three categories of response:

 - Revise and Resubmit.

-- Student seeking to write an Honors Interdisciplinary Thesis during Fall 2018 must submit their proposal by July 31, 2018.
+- Student seeking to perform an Honors Interdisciplinary Thesis during Fall 2019 must submit their proposal by March 15, 2019.

-- Student seeking to write an Honors Interdisciplinary Thesis during Spring 2019 must submit their proposal by November 16, 2018.
+- Student seeking to perform an Honors Interdisciplinary Thesis during Spring 2020 must submit their proposal by November 8, 2019.

-HIT proposals will be automatically considered for Honors Interdisciplinary Thesis Grants.
-Students should however apply to at least another internal Northeastern or external grant.
-Here are some tips to find funding.
+All HIT proposals are automatically considered for Honors Interdisciplinary Thesis Grants.
+Students should, however, apply to at least another Northeastern or external grant.
 HIT Grants might be cumulated with other funding, provided the total does not exceed the total budget submitted with the HIT proposal.

 Students must note in their application all of the sources they have applied to for funding, and notify the Honors Program immediately if they have had success in securing such funding.
-Students who do NOT foresee requiring financial support in order to carry out their HIT should write a written statement that explains why they choose to forgo funding.
+Students who do NOT foresee requiring financial support in order to carry out their HIT should submit a written statement that explains why they choose to forgo preparing a funding application.